Engineering in political science

 Humility.
 Relatedly, political scientists may arguably be more humble in their sense of what can be achieved.
 Lilla’s (2003) survey of the attempts of political thinkers to put their ideas into practice is a story of failure.
 The leitmotif of his book is Plato’s journey to Syracuse to advise the king on setting up a better political system.
 The episode ends in tyranny, which Lilla argues is paradigmatic.
 These lessons might be better known to political scientists than to economists.
 At least in my area of Eastern Europe and Russia, the failure of communist-inspired engineering has bred considerable skepticism.

 Interestingly, I think some of the objections to the engineering approach that might be best known to economists are not as widespread among political scientists.
 Conservatively-inclined thinkers like Burke or Oakeshott argue that social institutions are too complex to be engineered.
 For them, institutions encompass the accumulated wisdom of our ancestors and we throw aside this wisdom at our peril.
 According to Hayek (1945), a better alternative is to decentralize institution building so that institutions are built out of independent individual actions.
 His idea of spontaneous order contrasts with the engineering vision (which he terms rationalist constructivism).
 In his view, planners lack the information required to foresee the results of their proposed plans.
+Jim Scott is the political scientist who takes these arguments most seriously, for example, in Seeing Like a State (a work that Brad DeLong describes as Hayekian).
 A more recent claim is that selection pressures help institutions to evolve in more efficient directions (Posner 1973).
 It is possible that current institutions have thus evolved to be good fits for a society and we unfit (or engineer) them at our peril.
 While the informational and evolutionary arguments against engineering are likely to be more salient to economists, it has not prevented them from pursuing engineering.

 What might political scientists contribute to the task of engineering and how could we encourage such research?